top of page

 There’s something strangely intimate about the process.
 You speak directly to someone who isn’t there, who won’t hear you for days or weeks.
 You shape words meant to be absorbed invisibly, guiding, narrating, or sometimes simply staying out of the way.

-Voiceover has made me more precise, more aware of how sound moves, and of where emotion lives in the breath.
+As an actor, voiceover has made me more precise, more aware of how sound moves, and of where emotion lives in the breath.
 It’s also become a kind of anchor - a way to stay connected to the work between larger shoots or travels.
 It’s acting, just pared down to its core.
-It’s a skill that informs my acting, too, especially in nuanced self-tapes and subtle on-screen moments.
+It’s a skill that informs my acting, especially in nuanced self-tapes and subtle on-screen moments.
+And it suits me.

 Comments